Fermat-ORG/fermat-framework/TKY/bounty_scope_draft.md

 **Size:** 10%
 **Fermat components:** Artist Identity Sub app, Fan Identity Sub app, Artist Identity plugin, Fan Identity plugin, Tokenly Extenal API plugin.

-#### 2- TKY Download music buyed through the music tokenly platform:
+#### 2- TKY Download music bought through the music tokenly platform:
 The Music Tokenly platform is an external platform to buy music using the Tokenly Tokens, this is managed by Tokenly.
-TKY platform will use the music tokenly protected API to getting access to Tokenly user account, look the songs buyed by this user and download this songs to the user device.
+TKY platform will use the music Tokenly protected API to getting access to Tokenly user account, look the songs bought by this user and download this songs to the user device.
 This only can be used by a fan with a Fan identity properly created.
 All the songs are encrypted by the Fermat Plugin File System and only this plugin can restore the information stored in the file.
 **Size:** 20%
 **Fermat components:** Fan Wallet Reference Wallet, Tokenly Song Wallet plugin, Fan Identity plugin, Tokenly External API plugin.